 139. In the Disney Pixar movie Monsters Inc., who is the company’s best scarer?

-History Trivia Questions For Kids
+History Trivia Questions And Answers

 The aliens, the Indus Valley civilization, Alexander the great, and what not.
 Rooted to history?
 Then it is time to dive into some history trivia questions, to get some crunchy answers from their whispering tongues.